IBM/watson-document-classifier/README.md

 When the reader has completed this journey, they will understand how to:

 * Create and run a Jupyter notebook in Watson Studio.
-* Use Watson Studio Object Storage to access data and configuration files.
+* Use Object Storage to access data and configuration files.
 * Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
 * Extract and format unstructured data using simplified Python functions.
 * Use a configuration file to build configurable and layered classification grammar.
 * Use the combination of grammatical classification and regex patterns from a configuration file to classify word token classes.
-* Store the processed output JSON in Watson Studio Object Storage.
+* Store the processed output JSON in Object Storage.

 The intended audience for this journey is developers who want to learn a method for augmenting classification metadata obtained from Watson Natural Language Understanding API, in situations when there is a scarcity of historical data.
 The traditional approach of training a Text Analytics model yields less than expected results.
 The distinguishing factor of this journey is that it allows a configurable mechanism of text classification.
 It helps give a developer a head start in the case of text from a specialized domain, with no generally available English parser.